Ynn/selfstar/exercises/hvac.md

 	//...

 	/**
-	 * Enable the energy saving.
+	 * Enable the energy saving mode.
 	 */
-	public void turnOnEnergySaving();
+	public void turnOnEnergySavingMode();

 	/**
-	 * Disable the energy saving.
+	 * Disable the energy saving mode.
 	 */
-	public void turnOffEnergy();
+	public void turnOffEnergySavingMode();

 	/**
-	 * Checks if is energy saving is enabled.
+	 * Checks if the energy saving mode is enabled.
 	 *
-	 * @return true, if is energy saving is enabled
+	 * @return true, if the energy saving mode is enabled */ public boolean isPowerSavingEnabled();
-	 */
-	public boolean isPowerSavingEnabled();